scikit-multilearn/scikit-multilearn/docs/source/classify.rst

 - :class:`skmultilearn.ensemble.LabelSpacePartitioningClassifier` - a label space partitioning classifier that trains a classifier per label subspace as clustered using methods from :mod:`skmultilearn.cluster`.
 - :class:`skmultilearn.ensemble.FixedLabelPartitionClassifier` - a classifier that trains a classifier per label subspace for a given fixed partition

-An example code for an ensemble of RandomForests under a Label Powerset multi-label classifiers trained for each label subspace - partitioned using fast greedy community detection methods on a label co-occurrence graph looks like this:
+Example code for an ensemble of RandomForests under a Label Powerset multi-label classifiers trained for each label subspace - partitioned using fast greedy community detection methods on a label co-occurrence graph looks like this:

 .. code-block:: python

     from sklearn.ensemble import RandomForestClassifier
     from skmultilearn.problem_transform import LabelPowerset
-    from skmultilearn.cluster import IGraphLabelCooccurenceClusterer
+    from skmultilearn.cluster import IGraphLabelGraphClusterer
     from skmultilearn.ensemble import LabelSpacePartitioningClassifier

     # construct base forest classifier